pie/terms/sla.md

-# Service Level Agreement for Support Contracts
+# Service Level and Terms for Support Contracts

 ## What on earth are we talking about?

+Your support contract is your Ongoing Support Contract or the Ongoing Support component of your contract with Pie Web Limited, and any further documentation directly referenced within it.

-What we refer to as waiting time (WT) is the time between us receiving your support request and the time that a live person gets back to you with a view to estimating the amount of time required and scheduling the work.
+Waiting time (WT) is the time between us receiving your support request and the time that a live person gets back to you with a view to estimating the amount of time required and scheduling the work.

-What we refer to as response time (RT) is the time between us receiving your support request and the time for which work commences on the support request.
+Response time (RT) is the time between us receiving your support request and the time for which work commences on the support request.

-What we refer to as the service level window (SLW) is the time during which somebody will be manning the support desk ready to respond to support requests.
+The service level window (SLW) is the time during which somebody will be manning the support desk ready to respond to support requests.
 Waiting and Response time can not advance outside this period.

-What we refer to as a working day (WD) is a time unit comprising 8 hours of SLW time and may span multiple calendar days
+A working day (WD) is a time unit comprising 8 hours of SLW time and may span multiple calendar days

 ## Service Level Table